VCurry20/PDARandomData/README.md

 ### Accessing Git Hub

-When you have installed Anaconda and the additional required programs you can then fork or clone github - this allows you to take a copy of this repository and save it to your computer where you can interact with the code - running it, changing it, and testing different parts of it.
+When you have installed Anaconda and the additional required programs you can then fork or clone the Github repository - this allows you to take a copy of this repository and save it to your computer where you can interact with the code - running it, changing it, and testing different parts of it.

 None of these actions you make to this copy effects the repository.